Joint Mobilization

 Common questions about Joint Mobilization

-No. Mobilization uses controlled, rhythmic movements that stay within your available range and comfort level.
+Joint mobilization uses controlled, rhythmic movements that stay within your available range and comfort level.
 You remain in control and can stop the technique at any time.
-Manipulation involves a quick thrust beyond the current range, often producing a cracking sound.
-Mobilization is gentler, more gradual, and allows your nervous system to relax rather than triggering a protective response.
-Both have evidence for effectiveness, but mobilization is generally better tolerated.
+High-velocity techniques use a quick thrust movement, sometimes with an audible joint cavitation.
+Mobilization is gentler, more gradual, and often better tolerated while still being effective.

 Have Questions About Joint Mobilization?